 Canal stenosis is routinely identified through an MRI.
-Doctors must also perform a physical exam to determine whether the symptoms match the condition(s) on the MRI.
+Doctors must also perform a physical exam to determine whether the symptoms match the conditions seen on the MRI.
 Although many believe otherwise, patients can in fact live their entire lives with a spine condition and not experience symptoms.
 This is why it is so important to get a comprehensive screening that involves not only an MRI but a proper physical exam to determine the actual source of pain.
 Then a physician can help the patient move forward with treatment.